IHRA definition of antisemitism: United States

+in Florida, and El Cajon, California;

+and Western Washington University have adopted the IHRA-WDA.

 U.S. campuses

 As of May 2021, the student governments at 30 universities in the United States had adopted the definition.
 In January 2025, Harvard University adopted the IHRA Working Definition as part of a settlement resolving a lawsuit filed by the Louis D. Brandeis Center for Human Rights Under Law.
 The lawsuit alleged that Harvard inadequately addressed antisemitic harassment and discrimination on campus.
 Alongside adopting the definition, Harvard agreed to implement new disciplinary protocols for antisemitic incidents and enhance educational programming for students and faculty.
-The settlement signified Harvard’s commitment to combating antisemitism using a globally recognized standard.
+The settlement signified Harvard's commitment to combating antisemitism using a globally recognized standard.

+In March 2025, the Trump administration demanded that Columbia "formalize, adopt, and promulgate a definition of antisemitism," specifying that "President Trump's Executive Order 13899 uses the IHRA definition.
+Anti-"Zionist" discrimination against Jews in areas unrelated to Israel or Middle East must be addressed."
+On July 15, Columbia announced it would adopt the IHRA definition.

+Columbia University adopted the IHRA definition in 2025 in its settlement with the Trump administration.
+Critics of the decision, including the Knight First Amendment Institute and the American Association of University Professors, condemned the decision for its infringements upon academic freedom and freedom of expression.
+Columbia professors Marianne Hirsch, a scholar of genocide and memory, and Rashid Khalidi, Palestinian historian and former Edward Said Professor of Modern Arab Studies, have said that the definition would restrict their ability to do their work.